hemachaitanya/dockernotes/docker.md

  we give any image name it change the CMD its cannot effect the entrypoint (cmd used forrun the application )

 ### Networking:

- (ifconfig  & sudo apt install net-tools)we can’t install the docker in our machine we have only two network interfaces those are eth0 & lo, when ever we install docker we check the network by using  ifconfig command add another n/w is docker0.
+ (ifconfig  & sudo apt install net-tools)

+ * we can’t install the docker in our machine we have only two network interfaces those are eth0 & lo, when ever we install docker we check the network by using  ifconfig command add another n/w is docker0.

  	Eth0: its tell about which physically connected to the s/m
 	Io:
 	Docker0:   this docker0 network is created only the only in 172.17.0.1 to 255.255.0.0 ip ranges only
         Lib:  its creates the network interface inside the container only (in these eth0 have docker0 configurations) Docker networks are three types

 ### Bridge:

 	we use different networks (we used for multiple machines)(we communicate both ip& name in bridge network but in default bridge network we give only ip addresses)

+	* manually we create some subnet ranges

+	Ex: docker network ls

+		docker network create --subnet 192.168.1.0/24 network-name

+		docker network create --subnet 192.168.1.0/24 --gateway 192.168.1.1 my-custom-network

+		docker network create --driver host  hostnetwork-name

+		docker network inspect network-name

+		docker network connect network-name container-name/id

 ### Host:

-	 we have same system where we create docker installed
+	 we have same system where we create docker installed && local machine ip addresses asssigned to the bridge container , local vm subnet ranges will be used to create contaieer ip .

+* incase container connected with host network we  can connect with bridge network the container ip will be changed.

 ### Null:

  no network

 Drawbacks of docker0 is  it’s not have DNS visible .